 The Bobst Center provides limited research support for Princeton University Politics Department Ph.D. candidates working in the areas of peace and justice.
 The size of these grants varies, but generally does not exceed $5,000.
 The executive committee expects that applicants will be able to show that they have solicited funds from other sources within the University, as well as from national or international sources, and that Bobst monies will top up other support in most cases.
 Small requests for exploratory research need not show evidence of effort to secure outside support, but larger requests should be accompanied by a list of applications pending.
 Center support is limited to two grants per student over the course of a student’s career.
-Fall 2019 deadline is October 22, 2019.
-The Spring 2019 deadline is March 20, 2020.
+Fall 2020 deadline is October 29, 2020.
+The Spring 2021 deadline date is forthcoming.

 Those who win Bobst support will be asked to provide a statement about how they used the resources.
 The Bobst Center reserves the right to rescind any award after six months in cases where the awardee has failed to accept the award or provide information needed for the dispersal of the grant money.

 Examples of projects partly funded in past years include assistance for the acquisition and analysis of data on American public opinion about terrorism and foreign policy and research on the effects of political and civil rights movements.
 Other subjects that fall within the mission include studies of conflict and conflict resolution, religious and ethnic tolerance, and inequality.
 Dissertation research on international development falls into a gray area that is not clearly part of the center’s mission and the executive committee will consider applications cautiously.
 Dissertations on Congress, legislatures, chief executives and many aspects of political behavior lie outside the center’s mandated priorities.
 Grants to continue dissertation write-up beyond the University deadline are strongly discouraged.